| Effective: 11/1/1974 |

 Academic professionals

-Final examinations are required in all classes during the period scheduled.
+Final examinations, when required, must be during the designated final exam period.
 A final examination may be defined as a final presentation, a final paper, a final project, etc. An examination does not necessarily have to be given in the form of a final “test.”

 After grades have been reported, final examination papers should be retained for one year.